 The French Bulldog, or “Frenchie” has taken the world by storm and captured the hearts of millions.
-He’s a top 5 most popular breed in the U.S. and is also adored around the world.
+He’s one of the top 5 most popular dog breeds in the United States and is adored around the world.
 Especially among city-dwellers.

 Their small size and low-maintenance needs for outdoor exercise make them perfect for people who live in apartments.

 He’s also playful, adaptable, and friendly.
 He’s also a bit of a clown.
 And a couch potato.

 Plus, the breed isn’t a barker.
 In fact, he hardly yaps at all.

 He’s actually one of those special pups that has their own secret language…

 And here’s a French Bulldog dog breed infographic to pin to your Pinterest board:

 Despite the name (and the infographic above), French Bulldogs actually originated in England.

 They were bred to be miniature versions of the Bulldog before leaving for France with English lacemakers.
 Demand for the breed exploded, and a booming trade between English breeders and French citizens began.